cemkucukgenc/tum_autsys_project/README.md

 Congrats!
 Your container is created and the shared volume is already including the project repository.
 Use this container to run the project.

-Here is some useful command that will be needed in the further steps of running the simulation.
-Docker container will be no longer explained, you should be able to setup, reach or delete the containers by yourself with this information.
+Here are some useful commands that will be needed in the further steps of running the simulation.
+Docker container will no longer be explained, you should be able to set up, reach, or delete the containers by yourself with this information.

 To reach the container on another terminal
 ```